 The ASTM G61 standard is arguably the most common electrochemical technique used to determine the relative susceptibility to localized corrosion, namely, pitting or crevice, of stainless steels, cobalt- and some nickel-based alloys.
 ASTM G61 focuses on crevice-free specimens, but the standard can be modified to study creviced samples.
 The crevice former is often an MCA that complies with, e.g., ASTM G48.
-The analysis of the E-i diagrams provides information about the critical crevice and crevice repassivation potentials, E{Crev} and $E{R,Crev}$ (E_P and E_R if using crevice-free samples).
-Likewise, the critical crevice temperature and critical repassivation temperature (T{Crev} and $T{R,Crev}$, respectively) can be obtained when multiple experiments are performed at different temperatures.
-When done on crevice-free specimens, the standard can be used to check one's experimental technique and instrumentation.
+The analysis of the E-i diagrams provides information about the critical crevice and crevice repassivation potentials, E{Crev} and E{R,Crev} (E_P and E_R if using crevice-free samples).
+Likewise, the critical crevice temperature and critical repassivation temperature (T{Crev} and T{R.Crev}, respectively) can be obtained when multiple experiments are performed at different temperatures.
+When done on crevicefree specimens, the standard can be used to check one's experimental technique and instrumentation.

 As per ASTM G61, experiments are performed in deaerated 3.56 wt% NaCl (neutral pH) at 25 ± 1 °C, but other environments and temperatures can be used.
 The test is divided into two steps.
 First, the working electrode is exposed at the corrosion potential for 1-h until a stable E{Corr} is obtained.
 The potentiodynamic polarization commences immediately after the 1-h stabilization step.
 The potential is scanned at 0.6 V/h (0.168 mV/s) in the forward direction until reaching a current density threshold of 5 mA/cm2.
-Once the current density threshold is met, the direction of the scan is reversed until the hysteresis loop closes or once reaching a new E{Corr} .
+Once the current density threshold is met, the direction of the scan is reversed until the hysteresis loop closes or once reaching a new E{Corr}.
 The data is plotted in an E-i diagram, where the current density i is presented in logarithmic scale.

 There are different ways to determine pitting, crevice, and repassivation potentials from E-i diagrams.
-According to Sridhar and Cragnolino,[125] E_P can be measured at the inflection point of the E-i plot, while E_R is defined as the potential, in the backward scan, where the current density reaches 2 μ A/cm2.
-A similar convention can be applied to tests using MCAs to determine E{Crev} and $E{R,Crev}$.[70]
-For creviced specimens, hysteresis, ΔE , is defined as:
+According to Sridhar and Cragnolino, [117] Ep can be measured at the inflection point of the E-i plot, while E_R is defined as the potential, in the backward scan, where the current density reaches 2 μ A/cm2.
+A similar convention can be applied to tests using MCAs to determine E{Crev} and E{R,Crev}.
+[65] For creviced specimens, hysteresis, ΔE , is defined as:

-$$\Delta E{Crev} = E{Crev} - E{R,Crev}$$ Eq.
+$$\Delta E = E{Crev} - E{R,Crev}$$ Eq.
 9

-When evaluating crevice-free samples-where hysteresis is defined as $\Delta E = E_R - E_P$ -it is accepted that alloys with large ΔE values are more susceptible to localized corrosion than those with small hysteresis loops.[14]
+It is well known that alloys with large ΔE values are more susceptible to localized corrosion than those with small hysteresis loops.[14]